UWrc/UWrc.github.io/blog/2024-04-04-conda-disk-storage.md

 tags: [klone,hyak,hpc,supercomputer,storage,conda,config,quota,python,environments]
 ---

-It has come to our attention that the default configuration of [<ins>**Miniconda**</ins>](https://hyak.uw.edu/docs/tools/python#miniconda3) and [<ins>**conda environments**</ins>](https://hyak.uw.edu/docs/tools/python#environments) in the user's home directory leads to hitting storage limitations and the dreaded error `Disk quota exceeded`.
+It has come to our attention that the default configuration of [**Miniconda**](https://hyak.uw.edu/docs/tools/python#miniconda3) and [**conda environments**](https://hyak.uw.edu/docs/tools/python#environments) in the user's home directory leads to hitting storage limitations and the dreaded error `Disk quota exceeded`.
 We thought we would take some time to guide users in configuring their conda environment directories and package caches to avoid this error and proceed with their research computing.

 ![Error Message](/img/blog/disk-quota-exceeded.png)